DarikshaAnsari/MovieVotingPlatfrom/README.md

 # MovieVotingPlatfrom
-a platfrom where you can vote for your favourite movie
+A platfrom where you can vote for your favourite movie and add your movies.